bartvanerp/SPSsite/content/info/main.md

   weight = 10

 +++
-Welcome to the signal processing systems (SPS) group!
-At SPS we focus on the study of theories and techniques to extract meaningful information from signals, images, and multivariate data sets.
+Welcome to the Signal Processing Systems (SPS) group!
+At SPS we focus on extracting meaningful information from signals, images, and multivariate data sets.
 To this end, we combine academic excellence with a strong real-world impact in biomedical instrumentation, medical image analysis, video surveillance, autonomous vehicles, digital wireless and optical communication, hearing aids, and intelligent lighting.

 Get inspired by a video on **What is Signal Processing**!